 The WiFi and breakfast buffet at this property is top-notch, as is the onsite restaurant – it offers Icelandic cuisine combined with international flavors.
 The chefs try to use fresh, local produce whenever they can.

 This townhouse is in a quiet, residential area of Hlidar and it sleeps seven people in three bedrooms.
 It’s 1,295 square feet in size and has one bathroom, a kitchen, a living room, and a dining area, as well as a small garden for you to enjoy.

 Fosssvogur is southeast of the more populated parts of Reykjavik and is another great option for nature lovers.
 This area is quiet and serene and residential.

-Perlan, a popular landmark, and museum are within walking distance, but downtown is a bit further off.
-However, if you choose to stay in Fossvogur, you can spend some time in this neighborhood’s forest, or walk along the geothermal beach nearby.
+Perlan, a popular landmark, and museum are within walking distance, but downtown is slightly further off.
+However, if you stay in Fossvogur, you can spend some time in this neighborhood’s forest or walk along the geothermal beach nearby.

 Where to Stay in Fossvogur